hansreichenbach-okta/ajwt/README.md

 [![Build Status](https://travis-ci.org/jwtk/jjwt.svg?branch=master)](https://travis-ci.org/jwtk/jjwt)

-# Java JWT: JSON Web Token for Java
+# Android JWT: JSON Web Token for Android

-JJWT aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM.
+AJWT aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on Android.
+This project is derived from the JJWT Library for the JVM.
+All credit for the implementation goes to those guys, this project simply converts their work so it can be used on Android.

 JJWT is a 'clean room' implementation based solely on the [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-25), [JWS](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-31), [JWE](https://tools.ietf.org/html/draft-ietf-jose-json-web-encryption-31) and [JWA](https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-31) RFC draft specifications.